 “There are many parts, yet one body. … If one member suffers, all suffer together.” —1 Corinthians 12:19, 26

 If you live in a country with religious freedom, the persecuted Church may not be very high on your prayer list.
-But for more than 260 million Christians worldwide, abuse, discrimination and isolation are daily realities.
+But for millions of Christians worldwide, abuse, discrimination and isolation are daily realities.

 “Let us affirm our solidarity with all those suffering persecution because of their faith in Jesus Christ,” Franklin Graham once said.
 “We all should resolve to be ambassadors for Christ, wherever He’s placed us and whatever the price.”

 Here are five ways you can pray for our brothers and sisters who are suffering for the sake of the Gospel.